Certezalito/freshtomato_stubby_nextdns_dns-over-tls/README.md

 Test settings @ https://test.nextdns.io/, it should show ""protocol": "DOT"" Replace cpe with your particular cpe ID from NextDNS, replace devicename with your choosing To revert your stubby changes:
-'''
-rm /etc/stubby/stubby_alt.yml && service stubby restart
+'rm /etc/stubby/stubby_alt.yml && service stubby restart'
-'''